-When a for cause or probationary employee is absent due to a death in the family, the employee shall receive up to five (5) days paid leave on the following conditions:
+When a for-cause or probationary employee is absent due to a death in the family, the employee shall receive up to five (5) days paid leave on the following conditions:

-- (a) The appointing authority was notified on the first day of such absence.

-(b) The appointing authority has ascertained that the absence is reasonably related to a death in the employee's family.
+- (a) An appointing authority can request documentation of the death, you are required to provide it.
+However, you are not required to provide such documentation before you begin your leave.
+Instead, you must provide this documentation within 30 days of the first day of your bereavement leave.
+This documentation may be in the form of a death certificate, obituary, or written verification of death, burial, or memorial service from mortuary, funeral home, burial society, crematorium, religious institution, or government agency. - (b) The appointing authority has ascertained that the absence is reasonably related to a death in the employee's family.
 Family is defined as spouse, child, mother, father, brother, sister, grandparent, grandchild and those family relationships recognized by law such as in-law, half, step, adopted and foster family members.
+Appointing authorities may allow bereavement leave to be taken upon the death of another person with whom you have a relationship.
+(Defined in Government Code 12945.2)